Athletes and Prescription Pills: The Drug Crisis Impacting America

 Physical side effects include:

-While the damage that these medications can cause is proof of how dangerous they can be, the psychological havoc prescription pills can wreck are just as alarming.
+While the damage that these medications can cause is proof of how dangerous they can be, the psychological havoc prescription pills can wreak is just as alarming.
 The risk of developing a mood disorder is doubled among individuals struggling with drug addiction compared to the general population.
-A 2016 study concluded that 10% of those who took opioids developed depression after one month of continued use.

 Mental side effects include: